 The service helps people who are involved in, or who are considering commencing legal proceedings, and who are unable to afford private legal assistance and are ineligible for legal aid.

-Please download an information brochure (linked above right) for more information about eligibility for assistance.
+Please download an information brochure (linked above right) for more information about eligibility for assistance in the court or tribunal relevant to you.

 There is no limit to the number of appointments a person may receive throughout the progress of their legal proceedings.